elGreato/savvy/README.md

 ```
 ### Step 4 : Database Access and Domain Objects (Kevin)
 In this step, the DAO objects have been created.
-The database was accessed using PDO funcntionality.
+The database was accessed using PDO functionality.
 - Created classes and methods required for accessing the database.
 - Created SQL statements for adding, editing, deleting or loading data from the database.
 (These statements can be discovered in the classes inside the DAO folder)
 - Implemented these statements into the PDO environment.
 - Created domain objects to hold the data retrieved from the database.
-- Added getters, setters and other required methods
+- Added getters, setters and other required methods (such as a method to calculate the number of likes of a comment).

 ### Step 5 : Business Services (Ali/Kevin)
 In this step, the services have been created.
 All the services correspond to a use case.